rugabunda/Group-Policy-CSE-Debugger/README.md

 ### DISCLAIMER

 This tool is for diagnostic and debugging purposes to isolate the source of Group Policy errors.
 Removing problematic CSEs resolves pointer errors but disables related Group Policy functionality.
+Do not disable group policy functionality without first knowing the security implications.
 This tool requires elevation/admin rights.

 Resources for additional troubleshooting:
 - https://learn.microsoft.com/en-us/archive/blogs/askds/a-treatise-on-group-policy-troubleshootingnow-with-gpsvc-log-analysis